School Uniform Price List

 Britannia Village Primary School uniform consists of:

-- Black knee length skirt or pinafore dress, or plain black tailored school trousers (full length)
+- Black knee length skirt or pinafore dress or summer checked blue or yellow dress, or plain black tailored

 - White or black socks or tights (not leggings)

 - Plain black cycle shorts may be worn underneath skirts or dresses in the summer (for modesty)

 Children may wear PE uniform all day on the day/s that they have PE.
 Families will be notified re PE days at the

 beginning of the year.
 For warmth, pupils should wear the school sweatshirt.
 Hoodies are not allowed.
 Pupils

 with long hair must tie it back for health and safety reasons and earrings should not be worn.